shadowmarkets/shadowtime/readme.txt

 		enter the option number (which you can see in the table) to buy it from the selected account.
 		Again the program does the payments automatically

-3. To resolve options: python .\resolveoptions.py
+3. To resolve options: python3 resolveoptions.py
 	you will need to input the close date for the options you want to resolve.
 Only options expiring on that date will resolve! it can be found at https://www.alphavantage.co/query?function=TIME_SERIES_DAILY_ADJUSTED&symbol=TSLA&apikey=0F1FJH5TJ28W5ZZH
 	input a public and private key to call function (only needed to pay gas fees)